Table of Contents

 Talonguard's Companion

 In combat, the razorwing shares your initiative count, but it takes its turn immediately after yours.
-It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn or forego one of your own attacks to command it to take another action.
-That action can be one in its stat block or some other action.
-If you are incapacitated, your companion can take any action of its choice, not just Dodge.
+It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action, unless you verbally command it (no action required) to take an action from its stat block or another action available to it.
+While a creature is marked by your Marked for Death feature, the razorwing can instead take the Attack action against that quarry.

 At 3rd level, you can use your razorwing as a mount if it is on the ground, but it can't use its flying speed while you are mounted on it.
 It is considered an independent mount, making its own decisions and choices in combat.